 The City Engineer’s Storm Water Management Program is excited to announce a fun and unique partnership to beautify our city, improve water quality and conserve resources!
-Coca Cola is donating 55 gallon plastic drums which will be converted into Rain Barrels.
+Coca Cola donates 55 gallon plastic drums each year which are converted into Rain Barrels.
 Rain Barrels collect and store rainwater, which can be stored for later use to irrigate gardens and lawns.

-Here comes the “fun” part: the Rain Barrels will be provided at NO COST to residents, groups, students, and families/children of all ages or organizations, which will then paint & decorate them.
-The beautified Rain Barrels will be displayed at public locations and sold at a special Earth Day Auction at Mesker Park Zoo and Botanic Garden.
-The group decorating the Rain Barrel will receive all the proceeds from the Auction will go to a designated non profit, organization or charity.
+Here comes the “fun” part: the Rain Barrels will be provided at NO COST to residents, and artists in the Arts District, which are then painted & decorated.
+The beautified Rain Barrels will be displayed at the Civic Center and offered for Silent Auction.
+All of the proceeds from the Auction will go to a designated non profit, organization or charity.

 This is an opportunity to promote environmental awareness, water conservation and storm water pollution prevention while having fun and raising money!